otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 Extend your CI workflow to spin up a PostgreSQL service container and run your integration tests against a real database.
 Apply Prisma migrations before running tests.

+> **Reminder:** Your integration tests were written in Week 06 and test the same endpoints you verified manually in Postman.
+The workflow here automates that process — the same requests, the same assertions, but now running automatically on every push.

 ---

 ### Task 3 — Format & Lint Workflow _(Easy)_